adobe/react-native-acpcore/README.md

 - `ACPCore.h` not found when importing `<RCTACPCore/ACPCore.h>`

-- No SDK logs or errors after implementing in Javascript.
+- No SDK logs or errors after implementing in Javascript

 ```bash
 react-native link @adobe/react-native-acpcore
 cd ios/ && pod install # only if using pods
 ```
 Another possible issue is that your application is built using [`Expo`](https://expo.io/).
-Unfortunately `Expo does not support` native modules out of the box.
+Unfortunately `Expo` does not support native modules out of the box.
 Please see [Ejecting to ExpoKit](https://docs.expo.io/versions/latest/expokit/eject/).

 ### How to update React Native AEP SDK to the latest version